Menu

 Optional Ingredients:

-This simple potato soup recipe is so delicious as written, that I typically don’t add any extras.
+This simple potato soup is so delicious as is that I typically don’t add any extras.
 But here are my suggestions for optional ingredients to add:

 Celery – If you love celery, try frying sliced celery with the onions.